 These foods are mostly made with a starter culture, and the process allows only the good bacteria to survive.
 This provides a healthy and stable environment loaded with probiotics and enzymes, so the foods remain are raw and alive!
 Once the fermentation time is complete, they must be stored in a refrigerator or a cool cellar to stop the fermentation process and keep the probiotics at a higher level.

 Cultured foods are loaded with probiotics and good bacteria.
 In order to maximize them, we ferment ours for a shorter time than others do.
 If you culture something for too long, it will slowly start to lose good bacteria as it runs out of food to eat and this lessens the probiotics.
 While still beneficial, it is not nearly as full of good bacteria as it would've been in a shorter fermentation time.

-To get started making cultured foods, sign up for my free ebook explaining how to make kefir, kombucha, and cultured vegetables.
+To get started making cultured foods, sign up for my free ebook explaining how to make kefir, kombucha, and cultured vegetables or see the recipes below.
 For more help, become a Biotic Pro member for access to 144 lessons and different courses teaching you everything you need from the basics to advanced techniques making you a master fermenter.

 Fermentation or "culturing" is a special process of food preservation that has been around since the beginning of time.
 As humans learned the importance of this natural process, it helped them to keep foods safe in a powerful way - even before refrigeration was invented.
 It can help you in powerful ways too.
 Listen to learn more.

 Sign up today and I'll send you my free Getting Started Guide!

 Each week I'll send you updates, tips, recipes, and more!
 You might even be a winner of my weekly giveaway! (starter cultures, memberships, and more!)